Advice for Corporate Storytellers

 But he also pulls out a long-lost official title: Remembrancer.

-It’s a beautiful term and an apt description for what storytellers or historians do:
+It’s a beautiful term and an apt description of what historians and storytellers do:

-In the most recent issue of Lapham’s Quarterly, Lewis H. Lapham wrote a piece on memory called “The Remembered Past” in which he discerns between the recorded past and the remembered past:
+In the “Memory” issue of Lapham’s Quarterly, Lewis H. Lapham wrote a piece on memory called “The Remembered Past” in which he discerns between the recorded past and the remembered past:

 The recorded past is a spiked cannon.
 The remembered past is live ammunition — not what happened two hundred or two thousand years ago, a story about what happened two hundred or two thousand years ago.
 The stories change with circumstance and the sight lines available to tellers of the tale.
 Every generation rearranges the furniture of the past to suit the comfort and convenience of its anxious present.”
 [Emphasis ours - Ed.]

-When it comes to brands, why does it matter that we share stories about the facts rather than just the facts?
+When it comes to corporations, why does it matter that we share stories about the facts rather than just the facts?

-Lapham’s quote got me to thinking about how many companies tell stories, whether they're through press releases or feature-filled ads: they’re largely about getting all of the facts out there — what happened.
+Lapham got me thinking about how many companies tell stories, whether they're through press releases or feature-filled ads: they’re largely about getting all of the facts out there — what happened.